eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the WorkloadControlLoop receives a new workload state, then the WorkloadControlLoop shall:
-- triggers the check of the permissibility of the restart
-- execute the restart of the workload it manages based on the result of the comparison
+When the WorkloadControlLoop receives a new workload state and the WorkloadControlLoop checks if the restart of the workload it manages is required, then the WorkloadControlLoop shall execute the restart of the workload it manages based on the result of the comparison

 Rationale:
 The execution of a restart of the workload depends on the workload state and the configured restart policy.

+Tags:
+- WorkloadControlLoop

+Needs:
+- impl
+- utest

+#### WorkloadControlLoop skips restarts
+`swdd~workload-control-loop-skips-restarts~1`

+When the WorkloadControlLoop handles a restart of a workload and the workload's current `WorkloadInstanceName` inside the WorkloadControlLoop differs from the `WorkloadInstanceName` inside the received workload state, then the WorkloadControlLoop shall skip the restart.

+If the workload changed in the meantime, there is no need to restart it.

+Rationale:
+This prevents wrong restarts of workloads when a new workload state of the old workload is received during an update operation runs.

 Tags:
 - WorkloadControlLoop